-The Love, Life, and Legacy of Filmmakers Ismail Merchant and James Ivory
+The Love and Life of Ismail Merchant and James Ivory

 With “Maurice,” the duo changed how films depicted gay romance.
-Their production company would go on to win six Oscars, but their own love story remained a secret for 45 years.
+Their production company won six Oscars, but their own love story remained a secret for 45 years.

 Neena Gupta’s Time in the Sun